Zuehlke/poinz/README.md

 Start the client-serving in dev mode via webpack-dev-server

-`$ cd client/ && npm run serve`
+`$ cd client/ && npm start`

-Then you can open the app at http://localhost:9000/webpack-dev-server/
+Then you can open the app at http://localhost:9000/

 ## Build

 Our build produces a docker image that contains nodejs and our poinz server.
 Make sure you have docker installed on your machine and your user is in the "docker" usergroup. (```$ sudo groupadd docker``` and ```$ sudo usermod -aG docker $USER```)

-*NOTE*: make sure to exit Zühlke VPN before running the build.

 ### 1. Install  npm dependencies